 As the Behringer B-1 model above, B-2 deserves a spot on this list.
-Professional 1” gold-sputtered dual-diaphragm is what makes them similar.
-But with B-2, you can choose between cardioid, omnidirectional or figure eight pickup patterns.
-Another thing that makes a difference is the pressure-gradient transducer.
+Professional 1” golden dual-diaphragm is what makes them similar.
+But in B-2, you can choose between cardioid, omnidirectional or figure-eight pickup patterns.
+Another difference is a pressure-gradient transducer.
 Moreover, here you can switch low-frequency roll-off and input attenuation.
-Shortly put, B-2 is a huge onward and upward step compared to the B-1 model.
+In a nutshell, B-2 is a huge step forward compared to the B-1 model.

 Avantone CK-6 (with the most passionate design)

-Well, if you are recording a female singer this flaming hot mic will get her recording the most sensual vocals ever.
-I mean, you can actually see the warm vapor of breath settle down on it when lips are close,
+Well, if you are recording a female singer, this flaming hot mic will make her record the most sensual vocals ever.
+I mean, you can actually see the warm vapor of breath settle down on it when the lips are close.

 The figures (if you are interested) are also available.
-Cardioid 10 dB pad & 80 Hz low-frequency roll off switches are here.
+Cardioid 10 dB pad & 80 Hz low-frequency roll-off switches are here.
 32mm gold-sputter thin Mylar capsule is here.
-Max SPL is high at 136 dB which means you can get that female singer screaming and it will take it.
+Max SPL is high at 136 dB which means you can get that female singer screaming and it will capture it.

-If you use this hardware you can legitimately call your set-up a “studio”.
+If you use this hardware, you can legitimately call your set-up a “studio”.

 Rode NT1A Anniversary